shashank-patel007/Grocery-Delivery-System/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up & running follow these simple steps.

 ### Prerequisites